grishkam/QuickFigures/UserGuide/User Guide.md

 -	**Don't Merge These Channel(s)**  If a merge panel is being made, a user can choose not to include every channel in the merged image.
 A user can select one or more channels using this option.
 -	**Channel Color Mode** options changes the color mode for the channel panels between colorized and greyscale.
 -	The **Merge Each Channel With** option.
 Split channel figures sometimes contain two channels per panel.
 A user can select one channel to merge into every channel panel.
 A separate channel panel for the channel chosen will not be created.
 -	**Scale Factor** field.
 The user can choose to apply a scale factor to every image.
-This scaling process is equivalent to using the 'Scale…' command in ImageJ.
+This scaling process is equivalent to using the 'Scale...' command in ImageJ.
 Although the 'Scale…' command in ImageJ has a few options for interpolation method, QuickFigures simply uses the default (Bilinear interpolation).
 -	The **Panel Pixel Density** field determines the final pixel density of the newly created panels.
 This is equivalent to resizing image panel objects in Adobe Illustrator until the panels reach a certain pixel density (by dragging the corners).
 Changing this field will also resize the panels.
 This is not to be confused with the Re-Set Pixel density menu item.
 -	**Ideal number of columns** field.
 A user sets a limit on the number of columns created.
 The newly created panels are not to occupy more than the number of columns set here.
 -	**Frames and Slices tab** If any of the multidimensional images used for the figure contain more than a single time frame or more than a single optical section, this tab will appear.
 A user can change what frames or slices are used by typing into the field.
 One can type the numbers as a list, write in a range or a formula (examples are shown in the dialog).
 A separate subtab for each source image will appear.
 If the source image(s) contain one channel and many frames or slices, the dialog will open with this tab in focus.